How to Find and Kill a Stuck xp_cmdshell Process in SQL Server

 - If the SQL session running

-is still active, kill it:KILL <session_id>;
+xp_cmdshellis still active, kill it:KILL <session_id>;

 Note: Different Window Versions